PostgreSQL (10)

 Timeout Tuning

-• statement_timeout: The maximum time a statement can execute before it is terminated
+• statement_timeout: The maximum time a statement is allowed to run before being canceled

 Connections Management